 About six years ago, a friend and I set out to try out some popular “side hustle” ideas that cost nothing to start.
-This was after hearing the same question over and over from friends on social media and via email about whether or not you could really make money doing some of these common suggestions.
+This was after hearing the same question over and over from friends on social media and via email about whether you could really make money doing some of these common suggestions.

-This came at a pretty good time for me, given that we had slipped backward again financially in our family, and were in foreclosure.
+This came at a good time for me, given that we had slipped backward again financially in our family, and we were in foreclosure.
 Like my readers and friends, I too was interested in knowing if any of these would work for me.

 How did this Side Hustle Experiment work?

 The two of us proposed to try different side hustles that allegedly take a little time and to focus on one of these per month.

 The first thing I did was that which I considered being easiest to start right away.
 I had been formatting some of my ebooks to Kindle format, so I uploaded them to Amazon to see how that all would work.

 Initially, this worked well, affording me an easy $100+ per month until 2016 when Amazon changed how they paid authors.
 I sat on my ebooks trying to decide what to do with them after the payment structure changed.
 Now I’m back, as Amazon has sorted it out better.
 You can find out more about my books and ebooks here.

 Next, as an author, I focused my attention for the next three months on writing “Hubs” and “Lenses” on two popular writing platforms, which pay you based on page views.

 Because I already had a blog with some readership, and I understood principles like SEO, I figured I could make this work easily.
 I set a goal for myself to write a fresh lens and a hub every day.
 So basically, two articles per day.